 RIT Dye is an easily accessible dye that is a lot of fun to work with.
 You can find RIT at your local craft store and it comes in a variety of colors and premixed into liquids!
-Today on the blog we are going to be transforming two skeins of DUO 80% Superwash Merino Wool 20% Recycled Nylon into a dreamy seascape using three colors of RIT dye.
+Today on the blog we are going to be transforming two skeins of PRISM 85% Fine Superwash Merino Wool, 15% Mulberry Silk into a dreamy seascape using three colors of RIT dye.
 In this blog, we are using the premixed liquid RIT dyes and we will only be using a tablespoon of each, so there will be plenty left over to dye more skeins of yarn!

 One interesting fact about RIT dye is that it is a composite dye.
-Composite dyes have the ability to bind to a number of fibers, depending on the additives in the dye bath.
-Since we are working with yarn that is primarily wool, which is a protein fiber, we want to add acid to this dye bath to ensure the protein fibers bond with the pigment.
+Composite dyes have the ability to bind to a number of fibres, depending on the additives in the dye bath.
+Since we are working with yarn that is primarily wool, which is a protein fibre, we want to add acid to this dye bath to ensure the protein fibres bond with the pigment.
 Read more about this process in the blog post “The Science of Yarn Dyeing.”

 *when using RIT dyes, the tools that are used to dye should be reserved for dyeing and not used on food again*